-Rhinoplasty, nasal surgery, or “nose job” is one of the most common plastic surgery procedures performed today.
+Rhinoplasty, nasal surgery, or “nose job” is one of the most common plastic surgery procedures performed today by Andrew Trussler, MD PLLC in Austin, Texas.
 Rhinoplasty can three-dimensionally reshape, reduce or augment the nose in order to provide facial balance.
 Correcting nasal deformities, such as reducing a nasal hump or refining a wide nasal tip can help achieve facial harmony and definitely boost self-confidence.
 Rhinoplasty in Austin is not only a cosmetic procedure, but may be performed as a reconstructive procedure to correct a birth defect, fix an injury such as a broken nose, and/or improve airflow through the nose.

 Rhinoplasty may be performed for functional and cosmetic reasons.
 Dr. Trussler of Austin, Texas will evaluate the external nose as well as the internal nose to determine if functional correction is needed.
 Combining nose reshaping with septoplasty and/or turbinate reduction can effectively treat certain breathing problems, such as those caused as a result of a broken nose or deviated septum.

 - Are at least 15 years old in females and 17 years old in males;